-Slide #18.
-We get back in the bus.
-Everywhere people were getting ready for No Ruz, buying flowers and presents.
+Slide #22.
+From the window of the bus, I see people everywhere who are getting ready for No Ruz.
+They are buying flowers and presents.

-Slide #19.
+Slide #23.
 We come to a park where there were many tents.
 "Why are people sleeping in the park?"
 I ask.
 My aunt says: "It's because they have come to the city to visit their relatives for the holiday, and it is cheaper to camp out than to stay in a hotel."
 "It's a good thing No Ruz is in March and not in winter like in the U.S." I say.
 "And that they are in Shiraz and not in the colder parts of Iran," my aunt answers.